migueravila/Bento/README.md

 ```

-> You can change the background by substituting the `background.jpg` file in `assets` folder.
+> You can change the background by providing a link to an image in `config.js`.

 ![](assets/img/backgroundImage.png)